-[No boats, campers, trailers, commercial delivery trucks parked on driveway (must be kept in garage).
-No cars on blocks unless in closed garage.]
+[No boats, campers, trailers, commercial delivery trucks and similar vehicles may not be parked on driveway (must be kept in garage).
+No cars on blocks unless in closed garage.

 D. Vehicle Parking.
 Unless otherwise provided herein, motor homes, mobile homes, any motor vehicle which is inoperative and not being used for transportation, trailers, boats, campers, commercial delivery trucks and similar vehicles shall not be parked or stored upon a Lot unless within a closed garage.
 All passenger vehicles may be parked on the street for a period not exceeding forty-eight (48) hours, however this does not include vehicles parked on the streets on a frequent (in excess of 48 hours per month) basis.
 No vehicles shall be placed on blocks or jacks for purposes of repairs, except for repairs made in closed garages.
 It appears the Board and its lawyer have decided that rolling billboards are okay.

 F. Open Burning: No receptacle used for burning of trash shall be placed on any Lot, nor shall any Owner burn debris or trash on a frequent basis except in the Autumn months for the purpose of leaf destruction.
 Any burning of leaves shall be allowed by local restrictions, and, if allowed, shall be limited to the hours of 11:00 a.m. and 4:00 p.m.